 San Clemente Beach Trail runs along the coast from North Beach to Calafia Beach south of the San Clemente Pier.
 The trail starts at North Beach where there is a large parking lot at the Metrolink station.
 There is an hourly fee to park here and if you don’t have change you can pay by credit card.
 Some nearby free street parking is available.

 The trail leads out of the parking lot with steep cliffs on one side and the Pacific Ocean on the other.
 The San Clemente Beach Trail is open to both pedestrians and bicycles and is also used by runners, dog walkers and families with kids.

 The ever-present railroad track next to the beach trail is used by Amtrak Trains, chances are you will see at least one train on your hike.
 The trains are fun to watch but please keep off the tracks.
 Only cross at designated points.

-As your hike down the trail check out all the homes perched on the bluffs.
+As your hike down the trail notice the homes perched on the bluffs.
 Many homeowners are in a constant battle to save their home from falling into the ocean and have come up with creative ways to battle nature.